naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Tikiman: We're all freaks!

-Sticky: Guess you can call it a Super Freaks Sweep!
+Scruffy: Guess you can call it a Super Freaks Sweep!

 Sticky: Please shut the fuck up.